sebpalluel/web3-monorepo/README.md

 - `libs/next-auth`: Contain all the configs for [Next-Auth](https://next-auth.js.org/)
 - `libs/test-utils`: All the utilities used for test with jest/cypress to interact easily with the db and hasura through graphql
 - `libs/ui`: React component library
+- `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
+- `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).